MicrosoftDocs/sdk-api/sdk-api-src/content/ifmib/ns-ifmib-_mib_ifrow.md

 The <b>dwSpeed</b> member of the <b>MIB_IFROW</b> structure will be incorrect for very high-speed network interfaces (10 Gbit/s network adapter, for example) since the maximum value that can be store in a DWORD is 4,294,967,295.
-Applications should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559214">MIB_IF_ROW2</a> structure returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552517">GetIfEntry2</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff552524">GetIfTable2</a>
-			functions or the <a href="https://msdn.microsoft.com/a2df3749-6c75-40c0-8952-1656bbe639a6">IP_ADAPTER_ADDRESSES</a> structure returned by the <a href="https://msdn.microsoft.com/7b34138f-7263-4b73-95df-9e854fd81135">GetAdaptersAddresses</a>
-   function for determining the speed for very high-speed network interfaces.
+Applications should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559214">MIB_IF_ROW2</a> structure returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552517">GetIfEntry2</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff552524">GetIfTable2</a>functions or the <a href="https://msdn.microsoft.com/a2df3749-6c75-40c0-8952-1656bbe639a6">IP_ADAPTER_ADDRESSES</a> structure returned by the <a href="https://msdn.microsoft.com/7b34138f-7263-4b73-95df-9e854fd81135">GetAdaptersAddresses</a>function for determining the speed for very high-speed network interfaces.

 On the Microsoft Windows Software Development Kit (SDK) released for Windows Vista and later, the organization of header files has changed and the <b>MIB_IFROW</b> structure is defined in the <i>Ifmib.h</i> header file not in the <i>Iprtrmib.h</i> header file.
 Note that the <i>Ifmib.h</i> header file is automatically included in <i>Iprtrmib.h</i> which is automatically included in the <i>Iphlpapi.h</i> header file.
 The  <i>Ifmib.h</i> and <i>Iprtrmib.h</i> header files should never be used directly.